 And to a lesser extend almost every single active soldier in the word in Metal Gear Solid 4, thanks to the nanobots.

 The regular soldiers too are transhuman specimens.
-They have simply received less augmentation.
-The only pure humans are the Civil Protection officers.
+They have simply received less augmentation, which is more in line with placing an untrained civilian on the level of your average soldier quickly rather than enhancing average soldiers to superhuman levels, like the Combine Elites.
+The only pure humans in the Combine military are the Civil Protection officers.

 MCPO John-117 and the other SPARTAN-II cyborgs in the Halo series.
 It initially consisted of 75 trainees, chosen by way of genetic markers indicating for exceptional athleticism and intelligence, who were abducted and conscripted into the special forces at age six, trained into perfect warriors until age 14, and then subjected to a series of augmentations that rendered them practically invincible — before they got suited up with the MJOLNIR Powered Assault Armor, which further enhanced their abilities.